port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 <br/>

 ### Monorepo Tracking

-Port does not offer a built-in solution specifically tailored for monorepos.
-However, by using **custom integrations**, you can track services or components within a monorepo effectively.
+By using **custom integrations**, you can effectively track services or components within a monorepo.

 Here’s how you can do this: